hhvm/user-documentation/admin-deploy.md

 You should then login as your new admin account, and create yourself a less privileged account:

  - go to IAM
- - Create a new user (usually `yourfbunixname_non_admin`) - leave `Generate an access key for each user` ticked
+ - Create a new user (usually `yourfbunixname_non_admin`) - leave `Programmatic Access` ticked
+ - Add the new user to the 'EB-hhvm-docs' group
  - **DO NOT** set a password or associate a two-factor device
  - You'll then be given an API keypair
- - Open up another tab, and go to IAM again
- - Add the new user to the 'EB-hhvm-docs' group
  - Open a terminal
  - run `aws configure` and enter the API credentials IAM gave you in the first tab; leave the other options at their default
  - close both tabs, and remove any other copies of those new credentials